 The Corinthian Plan’s sharing/mutual aid components were built into the structure in 2010.
 This has ensured that pastors and church workers on the plan are not excluded for particular health reasons.
 Also, financial subsidies have been set up so that congregations who otherwise could not afford it can gain access to health coverage.

 Wellness Incentives are the growing edge for The Corinthian Plan.
 We hope you will take advantage of the incentives which include financial, coaching and other resources.
 Check out further information at Wellness Benefits, and see specific instructions on how to apply for Wellness Incentives.

 The Corinthian Plan is staffed by a team to help participants get the most out of their health coverage including three area representatives serving area conferences, a wellness coordinator and a director.

 Everence is The Corinthian Plan enrollment, policy and financial administrator, and Highmark (Blue Cross Blue Shield) provides the service network, works with claims and provides wellness resource support.

-At this point The Corinthian Plan continues to provide a needed service for Mennonite Church USA congregations.
-As of May 2014, 400 congregations were participating in The Corinthian Plan with 274 churches carrying health coverage for 976 persons.
+The Corinthian Plan continues to provide a needed service for Mennonite Church USA congregations.
+As of March 2017 340 congregations are participating in The Corinthian Plan with 230 churches carrying health coverage for 859 persons.

 There are many questions about what will happen with the Affordable Care Act (ACA) this coming year.
 We are currently waiting to update our FAQ “The Corinthian Plan and the ACA”.
 If your congregational staff have health coverage via the Marketplace/Exchange we recommend you consult an accountant/tax expert about current rules regarding compensation for your staff’s health coverage.”